ncarusso/Solitaire_bash/README.md

 <li> <b> Test vectors </b>
 I have uploaded the test vectors provided in Schneier's web site (see references).
 The bash script takes both the plaintext and the key of each test vector and performs first and encrypt operation.
 The resulting ciphertext is then decrypted using the same key.
 Finally, if the obtained plaintext is equal to the vector's plaintext the test is successful.
 <li> <b> Cipher consistency check </b>
 Solitaire is an output-feedback mode stream cipher.
 Solitaire is a Symmetric cipher, which means that the key used to encrypt is the same key that is needed to obtain the original plaintext.
-The Symmetric ciphers definition
-A cipher defined over (K, M, C) is a pair of “efficient” algorithms (E, D) where
+In the Symmetric ciphers definition, a cipher defined over (K, M, C) is a pair of “efficient” algorithms (E, D) where

 E: M,K -> C <br>
 D: C,K -> M <br>